 One source of this problem is that, all too often, activists for other causes are buying into the anti-Zionist left’s simplistic vision of a very complex conflict.
-They take a binary approach that wrongly holds one party entirely to blame: i.e., contending that Israelis or Zionists are always vile, ethnic-cleansing, settler-colonialist oppressors; Palestinians and other Arabs are depicted with little or no agency.
+They take a binary approach that wrongly holds one party entirely to blame: i.e. contending that Israelis or Zionists are always vile, ethnic-cleansing, settler-colonialist oppressors and Palestinians and other Arabs are depicted with little or no agency.

 As a result, those with more nuanced views, like leftist Jews who oppose the occupation and are appalled by Israel’s rightward drift, are told they have no place in the progressive tent.
 In some settings, if you say that part of your identity is bound up with Israel and you care about the future of the Jewish state, you are reflexively branded as an “oppressor,” and then the conversation shuts down.
 This impedes the struggle for social justice on a variety of fronts.

 On January 22, 2016, at the National LGBTQ Task Force’s “Creating Change” conference in Chicago, BDS activists disrupted a reception scheduled for the Jerusalem Open House, an Israeli gay rights group.
 The reception was to be hosted by A Wider Bridge, which fosters ties between LGBTQ communities in the U.S. and Israel.

 The protestors claimed that A Wider Bridge engaged in “pinkwashing” – a charge the organization denies.
 Many leaders of the LGBTQ community insisted it was wrong to deny Israelis the chance to describe their experiences.
 In response to this fracas, Rea Cary, the Director of the Task Force, wrote that “we are experiencing some of what happens when we ask people to be their full selves, to bring their whole selves to Creating Change…and those whole selves come into conflict.”